Hristo Ivanov (footballer, born 1982)

 Hristo Ivanov (Христо Иванов; born 6 April 1982) is a Bulgarian former professional footballer who played as a goalkeeper.

 Ivanov previously played for Spartak Pleven, Vidima-Rakovski Sevlievo, Lokomotiv Mezdra, Botev Plovdiv, Montana and Oborishte.

 International career

-In August 2019, Ivanov was called up by Krasimir Balakov to the Bulgarian national team for the Euro 2020 qualifier against England and friendly match against Republic of Ireland.
+In August 2019, Ivanov was called up by Krasimir Balakov to the Bulgaria national team for the Euro 2020 qualifier against England and friendly match against Republic of Ireland.
 An unused substitute against England, he made his debut against Ireland on 10 September 2019 at the Aviva Stadium, Dublin, making him, at 37 years, 5 months and 4 days, the oldest Bulgaria debutant.